 First, I was looking for a reliable person who could practice on a schedule.
 Secondly, I was there to practice, not flirt.
 In looking at the profiles, I wasn't sure how awkward finding a Language Exchange partner might be.

 The site provides excellent conversation guides.
 Frankly, I never needed them.
 After about 30 inquiries to men and women saying that a set schedule was important to me, I received a response from a fellow who had made it quite clear in his profile that he was married, which I liked.
 His picture was a family portrait that included a very surprised baby and a beautiful wife.

 Juan lives in Spain, bringing me back to the Castilian accent I first learned and still love.
 As an added bonus, he was born in La Rioja, the birthplace of the Spanish language, and as such, he’s a purist.

 We hit it off.
 He is a former television producer turned teacher and he needs to speak well for students.
 He is curious about my experiences in Mexico, "Son tan dulces," he says of the Mexican temperament.
 He is frustrated by the employment situation in Spain.
 He was expecting a daughter the following April.
 Of course we talk a lot about language itself.

 “I took a test to determine if I was bilingual,” he told me.
 “Do you know what one exercise was?
 Translate the opening song of The Big Bang Theory!”
 My jaw dropped.
 “En serio?”
-I replied.
+I asked.